-In-class seminar material will draw on texts, journal readings, government reports, videos, and supplemental materials as outlined in detail in the class schedule.
+In-class seminar material will draw on texts, journal articles, government reports, videos, and supplemental materials as outlined in detail in the class weekly schedule found in our eClass course website.
+These will be available without cost.

 Course Format and Organization